Low Histamine Chicken & Veggie Pad Thai – Low Histamine, Low Lectin, Low Fodmap, Low Salicylate, Low Oxalate Options

 - Konnyaku flour

-The lime water is just a mineral solution.
+Calcium hydroxide is just a mineral solution.
 This is food grade and generally tolerated.

 It’s what indigenous people of the Americas used on corn to make it more digestible.
 And it helped make the nutrients more easily absorbed in the body.